-At our 2019 AGM in Perth, our Vice-chairman and Strategy Officer (and retired engineering professor), David Murray-Smith, gave a presentation on the technical aspects of de-carbonising public transport at our 2019 AGM in Perth.
+At our 2019 AGM in Perth, our Vice-chairman and Strategy Officer (and retired engineering professor), David Murray-Smith, gave a presentation on the technical aspects of de-carbonising public transport.
 Since then, he has written a series of reports which carry these ideas forward.

 Developments in Electrical Battery, Fuel Cell and Energy Recovery Systems outlines the current status of batteries, hydrogen fuel cells and short-term energy storage systems for railway and tramway applications, discusses issues associated with regenerative braking and provides a brief account of transport applications in the United Kingdom and elsewhere.
 This is a rapidly developing field and operating experience with vehicles currently entering service in various countries will provide important additional insight within the next two or three years.

 Modelling and Simulation of Hybrid Electric Trains Powered by Hydrogen Fuel Cells and Batteries outlines the development of a train performance model and associated computer simulation software for investigation of some design issues for possible a two-coach hybrid multiple unit, powered by a combination of hydrogen fuel cells and batteries.
 The chosen mode of operation involves steady-state conditions for the fuel cells, with the batteries being used to provide additional stored energy for use on rising gradients and when the train is accelerating.